 Kids ages 4-12 can participate in morning or afternoon STEM-based projects (or both) with magnetic tile building projects, robotics, coding and science activities are centered around weekly themes.
 For 9–12-year-old campers will have design time in the new 3D Design Lab.
 Explore weekly themes like SPA Science, Unicorns and Magic Potions, Pokemon STEM, and more.

-For those looking for half-day options, Snapology has them!
+Looking for half-day options?
+Snapology has them!